 So which song would work for this project?
 I listened to the album a few times and afterward, Two Doors Down was the one that lingered.
 I'm not good at constructing short stories featuring drunks.
 I thought and thought about what a neighborhood bar provides and represents.
 Comfort, the reassurance of the predictable.
 But what if that is changed suddenly?
 When the outside intrudes, it's a wake-up call and shakes up everything.
 Like a kaleidoscope, then the colorful shards settle, it can well be a very different world.

-good.
+Different worlds are good.
 I write most of my stories in different worlds.
 Different worlds offer a lot of opportunities to shake things up, make things up to suit my needs.

 So who should be shaken up?
 Someone with something to hide...or to fear.
 It's very difficult to build a world, introduce at least two characters, throw them a curve ball to complicate their lives and resolve it all in less than 5,000 words.
 The reader needs to know enough to understand how much this event is pivotal, and how desperately the main character needs to maintain her equilibrium.
 That requires space on the page.